 Today, with his artist wife of 34 years, Liana, and his trusty assistance dog, Tyson, by his side, Des continues to live life to the full.
 While you won’t hear any self-pity from Des, what you will hear is a great deal of passion about the research being conducted at the Lions Eye Institute.
 That’s because it is research, he says, that holds hope for the future of his daughter and grandchildren.

 Des is a long-term patient of our Institute, and now, so too is his daughter Natalie.
 Natalie, a bubbly 33-year old mother of three, recently developed vision challenges also related to Axenfeld-Rieger.
 It started last year when she began suffering headaches, dizziness and blurred vision.
-In November, Dr Antonio Giubilato at the LEI inserted a glaucoma drainage device and Natalie’s vision has been steadily improving ever since.
+In November, Dr Antonio Giubilato from the Lions Eye Institute inserted a glaucoma drainage device and Natalie’s vision has been steadily improving ever since.

 Des knows that everything conceivable was done to save his own sight and prolong his vision for as long as possible, and now hopes that advances in glaucoma research and treatment will ensure his daughter, grandchildren and future generations have access to vision-saving treatment.